-Aspartic acid helps to elevate metabolic levels.
+D Aspartic Acid helps to elevate metabolic levels.
 Due to its effect on cellular energy, it is sometimes used to combat fatigue and depression.

-Glycine supplies beneficial glucose the body needs for energy.
+L Glycine supplies beneficial glucose the body needs for energy.
 It is essential for proper cell growth and function, and is also crucial to digestive health.

-In order for the body to create new, healthy cells, it produces proline.
+In order for the body to create new, healthy cells, it produces L Proline.
 This amino acid helps in the regeneration of skin and helps to reduce sagging and wrinkles.